GeminiDRSoftware/IRAF_VM_tutorial/source/other.rst

   distributed in a tar file with restricted read permissions by default.
 Do not let anyone obtain a copy of your disk image if you have installed an ssh key that allows you to mount directories from your host machine without a password!
-They will be able to log into your account.
+They will be able to log into your host account.